MP Estate Planning UK

 Financial Institutions and Reporting Obligations

-• Declaring foreign assets as part of the estate for IHT purposes
+• Declaring foreign assets as part of the estate on IHT forms (IHT400 and supplementary schedules)

-• Reporting foreign income and gains to HMRC
+• Reporting foreign income and gains on self-assessment tax returns during the person’s lifetime

 a detailed, photorealistic image of an offshore bank building with a sleek modern architecture, set against a backdrop of a tropical coastal landscape with palm trees and crystal-clear turquoise waters.
 The foreground features a businessman in a suit walking towards the bank's entrance, briefcase in hand, symbolizing the transfer of assets.
 The middle ground depicts several luxury yachts anchored in the marina, hinting at the wealth and opulence associated with offshore banking.
 The background showcases a picturesque sunset, casting a warm, golden glow over the scene and creating a sense of tranquility and exclusivity.
 The lighting is natural, with soft shadows and highlights accentuating the architectural details and the sheen of the water.
 The overall mood is one of discretion, wealth, and the complexities of managing overseas assets.

-By understanding the implications of overseas assets, individuals can better navigate the complex landscape of inheritance tax and ensure compliance with all relevant tax regulations.
+By understanding the implications of overseas assets, you can better navigate the complex landscape of IHT and ensure full compliance with all relevant regulations.
+The cost of getting this wrong — both in penalties and lost family wealth — can be substantial.

 The Importance of Estate Planning

-Estate planning is a crucial step in managing your overseas assets and minimizing tax liabilities.
-By planning ahead, you can ensure that your loved ones are taken care of and that your estate is distributed according to your wishes.
+Estate planning is a crucial step in managing your overseas assets and protecting your family from unnecessary IHT liabilities.
+As Mike Pugh often says, “Plan, don’t panic.”
+By planning ahead, you can ensure that your loved ones are taken care of and that your estate is distributed according to your wishes — not according to the intestacy rules that apply when there’s no will or proper plan in place.

 Why Plan Ahead?

-• Ensuring your estate is distributed as per your wishes
+• Ensuring your estate is distributed according to your wishes, not the default intestacy rules

 Tools for Effective Estate Planning

-There are several tools available for effective estate planning.
-These include:
+There are several tools available for effective estate planning when overseas assets are involved:

 ToolDescriptionBenefit